PatrickConboy/AniTracker/README.md

 This website currently only runs locally and isn't being hosted online.

-For full documentation, please visit the wiki for the project: https://github.com/PatrickConboy/AniTracker/wiki/Overview-of-AniTracker-Setup-and-Technologies-Used
+For full documentation, please visit the wiki for the project ---> [Click Me!](https://github.com/PatrickConboy/AniTracker/wiki)

 # Contributors
 Main developer was Patrick Conboy.